Odin in Norse Mythology: Origin Story, Meaning and Symbols

 Worship and Association

 In some myths, he has been described as a serial womanizer.
 This feature of his can be seen in other pantheons across different societies, where the chief god or deity engages in several affairs with goddesses and mortals.
-Notable mentions can be made of Zeus (in ancient Greek pantheon) and Amun-Ra (in Egyptian mythology).
+Notable mentions can be made of Zeus (in ancient Greek pantheon), Jupiter (in the ancient Roman pantheon) and Amun-Ra (in Egyptian mythology).

 Other interesting myths about Odin